Vietnam.vn - Nền tảng quảng bá Việt Nam

 For those who chose to stay, Mr. Sakhashchyk said, their presence in Belarus caused great social tension and attracted significant resistance, even from the local armed forces, but still received active support from the Belarusian Interior Ministry.

-Wagner soldiers and Belarusian servicemen take part in training in Brest, Belarus, July 20, 2023.
+Wagner soldiers and Belarusian servicemen take part in training in Brest, Belarus, on July 20, 2023.
 Photo: Business Insider

 Ryhor Nizhnikau, a senior researcher at the Finnish Institute of International Affairs, pointed out that Minsk sees Wagner soldiers as a “useful political tool.”
 Lukashenko’s government could use them to train Belarusian security forces, or as a “scare tactic” at mass events.

 “For Putin, it is important that he can maintain at least some presence in Belarus.
-I believe he is obsessed with color revolutions, thinking that the West can overthrow any pro-Russian government in the region,” Nizhnikau said .
+I believe he is obsessed with color revolutions, thinking that the West can overthrow any pro-Russian government in the region,” said Nizhnikau .

 Minh Duc (According to DW, AP)